-Spring break for Cobb County and Marietta city schools is looming – beginning on April 1st 2019 to be exact.
+Spring break for Cobb County and Marietta city schools is looming – beginning after school on Friday, April 3, 2020 to be exact.
 If you’re like us, you’d like to limit your kids digital screen time over the break, and expose them to more educational experiences and outdoor adventures.

 For those behind schedule and looking for some last-minute inspiration, here are three destinations families can consider, each driving distance away and focus on nature & education.